Oshlack/STRetch/README.md

 # STRetch

-Method for detecting pathogenic STR expansions from next-gen sequencing data
+Method for detecting pathogenic STR expansions from next-gen sequencing data.

+STRetch requires paired end reads to work.
+It is primarily intended for use on whole genome sequencing data, but can also be run on exome or other targeted sequencing data, although size estimates should be interpreted with caution.

 ## Installing STRetch